+Another challenge to be overcome within the 2Zero partnership is to advance and adapt existing methods and tools, to integrate them into the product development and mobility planning tools.
+The methods and tools must become an integral part of eco-design strategies and must allow usage without prior expert knowledge.
+In addition, the aspect of circular economy must be introduced into the design and development of technological solutions at a vehicle and a system level, as one measure to lower the ecological footprint and improve overall resource efficiency.
+Methods, tools and processes are needed to support the design for a circular economy and climate-neutral production, complementing the LCSA approaches.
+It will be important to incorporate the circular material flow and supply chain management into the tool chains, as well as into the LCA, considering regional, interregional and worldwide material flows, and to maximise the benefit for the EU by helping retain key materials.
+LCSA and CE approaches considering the full transport system and associated value chain may favour production and recycling within the EU, thus increasing European competitiveness.
 Besides developing datasets, methods and tools for circular economy and LCA, the assessment of the current as well as the future road mobility systems, as a guiding element for the transformation of our mobility system, remains a challenge.
 Areas where new technologies will have a significant leverage on emission reductions must be identified early and implemented in an accelerated way.
 Starting from a system point of view, considering the potential of new mobility solutions for reducing the ecological footprint and improving resource efficiency, the life-cycle assessment needs to be broken down from a vehicle level to its individual components.
 That will require the identification of suitable, harmonised methods and the definition of use-cases adapted to each mobility segment, and the access to performance and emission data in real-use for the considered technologies and their evolutions.
-Although the recycling within the EU, thus increasing European competitiveness.
+Although the impact assessment is primarily focussing on emissions (GWP in terms of $CO_2eq$ , local pollutants nanoparticles and noise) and resource efficiency (e.g. cumulative energy demand, depletion of mineral and metal resources ...), social aspects such as the impact on work force and working conditions, affordability and costs, including externalisation of costs, as well as legislation must be included in view of the acceptance of developed solutions.

-69 E.g. for some advanced key materials/processes like carbon fibre secondary/recycled materials little or no good data are available.
+71) E.g. for some advanced key materials/processes like carbon fibre secondary/recycled materials little or no good data are available.
 Here, it is also referred to the recent study Vehicle LCA study issued by European Commission, DG Climate Action (ISBN 978-92-76-20301-8, doi: 10.2834/91418).

-70 The foreground system consists of processes which are under the control of the decision-maker for which an LCA is carried out.
+72) The foreground system consists of processes which are under the control of the decision-maker for which an LCA is carried out.
 The background system consists of processes on which no or, at best, indirect influence may be exercised by the decision-maker for which an LCA is carried out.
-Source: www.lifecycleinitiative.org impact assessment is primarily focussing on emissions (GWP in terms of CO{2eq} , local pollutants nanoparticles and noise) and resource efficiency (e.g. cumulative energy demand, depletion of mineral and metal resources ...), social aspects such as the impact on work force and working conditions, affordability and costs, including externalisation of costs, as well as legislation must be included in view of the acceptance of developed solutions.
+Source : www.lifecycleinitiative.org

-Whilst LCA has been practiced for a long time and international standards exist, there is lot of variability in the quality and availability of both foreground and background datasets; the practitioners, particularly in public funded projects, have a great degree of freedom for making their own choices, which poses problems in both the comparability and the accuracy of LCA71 (see also Chapter 2.2 on past achievements and gaps).
+Whilst LCA has been practiced for a long time and international standards exist, there is lot of variability in the quality and availability of both foreground and background datasets; the practitioners, particularly in public funded projects, have a great degree of freedom for making their own choices, which poses problems in both the comparability and the accuracy of LCA (see also Chapter 2.2 on past achievements and gaps).